-All presiding and scoring judges receive the Mock Trial Case Materials, the Competition Handbook, orientation materials, and judges' training prior to the competition.
+All presiding and scoring judges receive the Mock Trial Case Materials, the Competition Handbook, and judges' training prior to the competition.

 The panel of scoring judges consists of at least two individuals.
 The composition and selection of judges is at the discretion of the Regional and/or State Mock Trial, with the following format:

-- A. One presiding judge and three scoring judges (only scoring judges complete digital scoresheets); or - B. One presiding judge and two scoring judges; the third scoresheet aka "ghost scoresheet" is an average of the other two scoresheets cumulative totals.
-Regardless of the averaged total, the presiding judge determines which team wins the ghost scoresheet via the Presiding Judge Ballot. - C. One presiding judge and more than three scoring judge (The State and/or Regional Coordinator will pre-determine which three scoring judges will be counted prior to the start of the round.)
+- A. One presiding judge and three scoring judges (only scoring judges complete digital scoresheets). - B. One presiding judge and two scoring judges; the third scoresheet aka "ghost ballot" is an average of the other two scoresheets cumulative totals.
+Regardless of the averaged total, the presiding judge determines which team wins the ghost ballot via the Presiding Judge Ballot. - C. One presiding judge and two scoring judges; the presiding judge scores and the panel does not have a ghost ballot. - D. One presiding judge and more than three scoring judges (the coordinator will pre-determine which three scoring judges will be counted prior to the start of the round).